-For AIRSPY there are then to adjust: Gain controls (IF, Mixer, LNA in a simplified or specific way Sensitive/Linear or Free), Sample rate, Decimation, Bias-Tee (this option should be used carefully as it sends 5 volts via SMA antenna connector to additional optional accessories), SpyVerter which allows the hardware option to receive the HF (0 - 60 MHz), Tracking Filter and HDR.
+For AIRSPY there are then to adjust: Gain controls (IF, Mixer, LNA in a simplified or specific way Sensitive/Linear or Free), Sample rate, Decimation, Bias-Tee (this option should be used carefully as it sends 5 volts via SMA antenna connector to optional accessories such as LNA or UpDown converter), SpyVerter which allows the hardware option to receive the HF (0 - 60 MHz), Tracking Filter and HDR.
 The HDR feature gives a boost in dB in dynamic range.